tayron1/tayron1/README.md

 - 💬 Ask me about **everything you want i'm bored**

-- 📫 How to reach me hi@tayron.tk
+- 📫 How to reach me mail@tayron.gq

 - ⚡ Fun fact **i'm bored 24/7 and like memes**